Skip to main content

 San Jose, CA 95116

 We look forward to continuing our collaboration with Grail Family Services’ Yes We Can… Read!
 Plus Program (YWCR+) in 2025.
-YWCR+ provides 10 sessions of 30-minute individual tutoring with 120 Tk-1 grade students at Anthony Dorsa and San Antonio Elementary Schools in Eastside San Jose.
+YWCR+ provides 10 sessions of 30-minute individual tutoring with 120 TK-1 grade students at San Antonio Elementary School in Eastside San Jose.
 SCU Fellows serve as mentors, getting to know their tutees and really working in areas of math, literacy, and reading where students are experiencing the greatest challenges.
 In addition to tutoring, SCU Fellows will be able to support YWCR+ parent engagement and family literacy nights along with other community and program events, as needed.

 Fellows make an extended commitment with this placement, working with 5 TK-1 students for 10 weeks to complete ten mentoring sessions for 5 students at either Anthony Dorsa or San Antonio Elementary Schools.
-The hours to be completed over the Winter Quarter are ~ 25 hours of direct tutoring session time and 15 hours completing admin work and support YWCR+ events.
+The hours to be completed over the Winter Quarter are divided between direct tutoring sessions, admin work, and support with YWCR+ events.

 Availability/Transportation:

-• Tutoring sessions that occur during the following dates will need to be made up due to SCU Academic holidays and/or Alum Rock Unified School District Closure: January 20, February 17-21, and March 31.
+• Tutoring sessions that occur during the following dates will need to be made up due to SCU Academic holidays and/or Alum Rock Unified School District Closure TBD

-• SCU Fellows tutor at Anthony Dorsa or San Antonio Elementary Schools.
-It is recommended that Fellows have reliable access to a car for this placement.
+• SCU Fellows must have reliable access to a car for this placement

 Requirements: